Background of the Office:

 - Candidates filing for this office as independents must file their petitions no later than the day before the Primary Election.

-- Be sure to use the Filing Checklist before bringing your petitions in to file.
+- Be sure to use the Filing Checklist before filing your petitions.

 All candidates running for Federal office must file with the Federal Election Commission.